Referee Resources

 5. Enforcing Zero Tolerance

 This rule (see link under Other Referee Resources) is designed to protect you from obnoxious coaches and spectators.
 It states that NO ONE make speak to you during or after a game except for substitutions, to ask for the time or to draw your attention to an injury.
 You will be talking to the coaches before the game and they may ask for clarification then about rules.
 The BAYS policy also lays out your procedure for dealing with bad behavior.
 The important thing is that it is the coach’s job, not yours, to deal with fans.
 If you are having problems with a visiting coach, you can remind them in a friendly way that their behavior is inappropriate.
 You can also ask the home coach to speak to them.
 All Weston coaches know it is their responsibility to look after Weston’s referees.
 Although the Zero Tolerance policy is clear, it is wise to be fairly thick-skinned about the odd shriek from the sidelines.
 Unless the comments are interfering with your ability to do a good job or involve obscenities, or unless you feel that THE COACHES or SPECTATORS are setting a poor example for the players; it may help you and the game if you act a little hard of hearing.
 A warning via the coach at half time is often all that is need (do not approach PLAYERS yourself).
-If the yelling is really distracting or displays poor sportsmanship, stop the game and talk to the coach – he/she is responsible for his parents.
+If the yelling is really distracting or displays poor sportsmanship, stop the game and talk to the coach – they are responsible for the parents.

 6. The five (5) most common problems.